-Start at 5.30 AM from Lima.
+Start at 5.00 AM from Lima.
 Birding en route near Cocachacra we shall look for Great Inca-Finch, Pied-crested Tit-tyrant and Black-necked Woodpecker.
 Later a short stop near Ticlio to see White-bellied Cinclodes.
 Lunch in San Ramon.
-In the afternoon we pass Satipo and continue to stay overnight in the village of Mariposa.
+In the afternoon we reach Satipo where we will stay overnight.

 Day 2.
 Mariposa to San Antonio.
 Peruvian Piedtail and Cerulean-capped Manakin

 Today we shall explore the lower part of Satipo road.
 There is a side track from Mariposa that goes through very good bamboo patches and secondary growth, that should be interesting to explore.
 Stripe-chested Antwren, Cabani's Spinetail, Cinnamon-faced Tyrannulet and Bamboo Foliagegleaner have been recorded on the track, but there is undoubtedly more to see.
 Expected here are Peruvian Piedtail and Cerulan-capped Manakin.
 In the afternoon we shall continue up the Satipo road and stay in San Antonio village to be in place for the Cock of the Rock lek the following morning.